-How Often Should I Use a Robot Cleaner in My Pool?
+How Often Should I Clean My Pool?

 The frequency of use depends on your pool's location, surroundings, and usage.
 Running the robot cleaner two to three times per week may be necessary for pools with high debris [...]